 Kristine Strayer, MA, CCC-SLP, IMH-E® Infant Family Specialist

-She then earned her MA in Speech-Language Pathology in 2007 at the University of Northern Colorado in order to specifically help others with their communication.
+Kristine earned her MA in Speech-Language Pathology in 2007 at the University of Northern Colorado in order to specifically help others with their communication.
 She began her career working in a pediatric rehabilitation facility for four years, loving working with other disciplines and a variety of diagnoses.
 She has been doing Early Intervention since 2008 and loves the home setting and the opportunity to build strong relationships with families.
 She also has experience doing Child Find evaluations and loves the variety of therapy and evaluating.
 She feels lucky to be able to do a job that so functionally helps others and loves seeing the connection that happens in families when children progress in their communication skills.
 In 2021, earned the CoAIMH Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant and Early Childhood Mental Health® as an Infant Family Specialist.
 This Endorsement is one of the most comprehensive efforts in the country to identify best practice competencies at multiple levels and across disciplines and offer a pathway for professional development in the infant, early childhood, and family field.
 Kristine loves to continue to develop her own skills as a therapist and loves working with a team that continues to be challenged and learn from each other.

 Clare Summers, MA, OTR/L